Identity Governance Blog

 What is Access Control?

-Access control is about creating small siloes where restricted parts of businesses are off-limits to all except specific groups or subsets of members of the workforce.
-The primary principle of all the 3 types of access control systems, being role-based, attribute-based, and policy-based access control, is that people should only have access to what they need to carry out their duties.
+Access control is about creating small siloes, where restricted parts of businesses are off-limits to everyone except specific groups or subsets of the workforce.
+The primary principle of all three types of access control systems (role-based, attribute-based, and policy-based) is that people should only have access to what they need to carry out their duties.

-Protecting essential data — such as trade secrets, personal information about customers or employees, business strategies, and private customer information — allows companies to remain compliant with data protection laws and reduce their risk of suffering a breach.
+Protecting essential data – such as trade secrets, personal information about customers or employees, business strategies – allows companies to remain compliant with data protection laws and reduce their risk of suffering a breach.

-Different types of access control assign access based on their day-to-day needs.
-The underlying features of any access control type will be to ensure someone is who they say they are and to log it in a permanent record any time someone enters the system.
+Different types of access control assign access based on individual day-to-day needs.
+The underlying features of any access control type will be to ensure someone is who they say they are, and to log it in a permanent record any time someone enters the system.

 The Importance of Access Control in Cybersecurity

-The cost of data breaches is rising.
-According to IBM, the cost of a data breach stands at $4.35 million — a new record that seems to be broken with each passing year.
-And that’s only the financial cost — breaches have a serious impact on a company’s reputation and consumer trust.
+Meanwhile, the cost of data breaches is rising.
+According to IBM, the cost of a data breach stands at $4.35 million – a new record that seems to be broken with each passing year.
+And that’s only the financial cost, breaches have a serious impact on a company’s reputation and consumer trust.
 It underlines the severity of the threats companies face from a cybersecurity perspective.

 Here are the primary advantages of implementing access control:

-• Know Who’s Coming and Going – All of these systems are designed to monitor who is coming and going.
-Prevent bad actors from accessing restricted information, applications and databases undetected.
+1. Know Who’s Coming and Going: Security access control systems are designed to monitor who is coming and going.
+Use it to prevent bad actors from accessing restricted information, applications and databases undetected.

-• Keep Track of all Identity Activity – Monitor how employees, third-party contractors, auditors, and more are accessing your network, including the access requests they make.
+2. Keep Track of all Identity Activity: Access control lets you monitor how employees, third-party contractors, auditors, and more are accessing your network, including the access requests they make.
 Various access control types can be used to track what people are doing on the network in real time.

-• Secure Sensitive Data – Limit who can access sensitive business systems and critical data, such as internal or trade secrets, or data that must be contained due to compliance mandates.
+3. Secure Sensitive Data: You can also limit who can access sensitive business systems and critical data, such as internal or trade secrets, or data that must be contained due to compliance mandates.

-• Reduce Thefts – Mitigate the risk of cyber theft by narrowing the number of people who can access valuable information.
+4. Reduce Thefts: To mitigate the risk of cyber theft, access control lets you narrow the number of people who can access valuable information.

-• Enhance Cybersecurity – Access control also benefits broader cybersecurity policies by securing business resources and limiting the dissemination of virtual credentials by strangers and insiders alike.
+5. Enhance Cybersecurity: Access control also benefits broader cybersecurity policies by securing business resources and limiting the dissemination of virtual credentials by strangers and insiders alike.

-• Multi-Property Protection – A business’s access control solution of choice can help them protect multiple departments, subsidiaries, and networks simultaneously as part of a unified system.
+6. Multi-Property Protection: Your access control solution of choice can help you protect multiple departments, subsidiaries, and networks simultaneously, as part of a unified system.

-Additionally, during audits, one of the things auditors look at is who can access sensitive information, like credit card information housed in a server; in order to be PCI compliant.
-Narrowing the number of personnel who can read or download such information is crucial to creating a smaller target for both internal bad actors and external cybercriminals.
+Additionally, during audits, one of the things that auditors look at is who can access sensitive information, like credit card information housed in a server, in order to be PCI compliant.
+Limiting the number of personnel who can read or download such information is crucial to creating a smaller target for both internal bad actors and external cybercriminals.

 What Are the Three Types of Access Control